 1. Sign up for ExpressVPN on its official website using any Web browser.

-2. After subscribing, click "My Account" in the main menu of ExpressVPN's website.
+2. Then, click "My Account" in the main menu of ExpressVPN's site.
 Access your dashboard using your email and password and provide a verification code if needed (from your inbox).